-- 33 have a tree equity score of 100

-- 470 have a tree equity score over 75

-- 1 has a score under 50 (46)
+- 33 have a tree equity score of 100 • - 437 have a tree equity score between 75-99 • - 106 have a tree equity score between 51-74 • - 1 has a score under 50 (46) •

 Neighborhoods with larger percentages of people of color living within them tend to have lower tree equity scores, meaning they have less tree canopy cover.
-According to Figure 19, block groups with 0-20% people of color have a tree canopy percentage 4% higher than the citywide mean canopy percentage.
+According to the chart below, the block groups with 0-20% people of color have a tree canopy percentage 4% higher than the citywide mean canopy percentage.
 However, all block groups with over 20% people of color have tree canopy percentages lower than the city average.